 The project is financed through the Norway Grants, with the primary objective to improve the PPC availability.
 This is done by establishing the first perinatal hospice in central Poland, and the second nationwide.
 The specific objective is to be able to offer help to an increased number of patients.

 “We prepare the families in different ways.
 The main thing is the understanding.
 We continuously give them detailed information about the process.
 A paediatrician and a psychologist assist in legitimising their feelings,” says Bogna adding that the society tend to treat these parents with dying children as invisible.

 Since the project was implemented in 2014, the hospice has assisted approximately 700 women through the process of giving birth to ill and dying children.
-This is the first hospice within this region to provide this kind of medical support.

 A change in attitude